electric-sql/pglite/multi-session-worker-multi-memory-design.md

 - reject Node runtimes below 22 or without multi-memory or required atomics;
 - validate the two active v1 import types and limits, plus the harmless alias used when a reserved third import is retained;
 - instantiate the same compiled module in multiple Workers;
+- assert that supervisor/main-thread `Atomics.waitAsync()` wakes on ring notification and close, returns on timeout, and handles both synchronous and asynchronous result forms;
 - run active data segments only against memory 0;
 - use a distinct table per instance;
 - assert that v1 never produces tag `11`; test dedicated, self-alias, and inherited scope bindings only in the deferred tier;